An Evening Aboard the Showboat Branson Belle – Updated for 2023

 - Garlic Mashed Potatoes

 I’m not much of a meat eater but I tried a little of each dish so I could report back, and both the beef and chicken were moist and tender.
 (Confession: I took them home to my cats.)
-I can’t eat salad, so I basically just ate the mashed potatoes and dessert.
-If I return, I’d definitely order the vegetarian option.
+If I return, I’d definitely try out the vegetarian option.

-If you purchase the upgraded Chef’s Menu tickets, you get to choose from a selection of entrees including steak, trout, and pork chops and have four desserts to choose from, so this may be the way to go if you have picky eaters in your group.
+If you purchase the upgraded Chef’s Menu tickets, you get to choose from a selection of entrees including dry-aged angus ribeye, pan-seared trout, breaded chicken breast, and pork chops and have four desserts to choose from, so this may be the way to go if you have picky eaters in your group.
+The Chef’s Menu for Kids lets them choose chicken tenders with mac & cheese or grilled pork loin with parmesan baked potatoes, with side dishes including hot rolls and salad.
+Adults and kids have the same dessert options on the Chef’s Menu: Caramel Pecan Cheesecake, Ooey Gooey Butter Cake topped with Raspberry Drizzle and Powdered Sugar, Lemon Mousse Cake, and Chocolate Lovers Cake.

 (I forgot to get details on the gluten free meal and what the vegan dessert is!
 Sorry!)